Why Valetudo?

 Commands usually execute much faster and more reliable, as they don’t have to detour through some server in a datacenter far away from you, which might be overloaded or even on fire.

 Furthermore, the robot will continue working even after the vendor has ended support for that model and shut down the corresponding servers.
-This is a huge issue with IoT devices.
-They brick all the time because the vendor
+This is a recurring theme with IoT devices.
+They regularly brick because the vendor

 and more.